RagaiAhmed/PSP/README.md

     https://github.com/amrufathy/Snake

 The project requires PyGame .
-    It installs pygame by default if not present and if the installation encounter problems please refer to install pygame manually
+    It installs pygame by default if not present. if the installation encounter problems please refer to install pygame manually.